oloed/webactors/README.md

 Only one or the other of these callbacks will fire -- never both.
-If a message matches multiple outstanding receives (which is possible when wildcards are used), the callback associated with the first matching pattern will be called.
+If a message matches multiple outstanding receives (which is possible when wildcards are used), the callback supplied to the first matching receive (in this case, "go left") will be called.
+In other words, earlier receives take precedence.

 ### Chained Receives (Sequencing)